Deepfield: a modular assessment platform

 AI projects often fail because they're framed as technical projects when they're actually organizational change projects.
 Someone buys a platform, a team builds models, the models perform well on test data, and then nothing changes.
 The decisions get made the same way they always did, by the same people, using the same inputs.
 The AI sits on the side, technically functional and organizationally irrelevant.

-We start from the other end: a specific decision that matters, made by specific people, who answer to specific stakeholders.
+We start from the other end.
+A specific decision that matters, made by specific people, who answer to specific stakeholders.
 What evidence do they need?
 What does defensible look like in their world?
 Where does their current process break down?
 The technical architecture follows from those answers, not the other way around.

 This is less exciting than a general-purpose AI platform.
 It's slower to show results in a demo.
 But it's the difference between a system that gets used and a system that gets abandoned.

 Tell us about the decision you're trying to improve.
-We'll schedule a briefing with our principals to understand your environment and explore a potential fit.
+We'll schedule a briefing with our principals to understand your environment and see whether the fit is right.

-Schedule a Briefing
+Schedule a briefing